-Go hiking in Cape Breton's majestic hardwood forests during your stay at our year-round wilderness camping cabins
+Go hiking in Cape Breton's majestic hardwood forests and breathe in those tree fumes!

 SANS Trail 104

 Another beautiful hike from Iron Mountain Wilderness Cabins is to head west on the 104 Trail.
 This multi-use trail offers a beautiful walk along the Whale's Back - the hardwood covered hills of Whycocomagh Mountain.
 Cross Hwy 252 and link up to the Skye River trail and walk along this riverside Mi'kmaq trail into Whycocomagh.
-You can make a loop back up to our cabins via The TransCanada Trail - head east on the TransCanada Highway and look for the trail head across from the Whycocomagh Fire Hall and Esso, behind the old Ralph's Dairy.
+You can make a loop back up to our cabins via The TransCanada Trail - head east on the TransCanada Highway and look for the trail head across from the Whycocomagh Fire Hall and Esso Gas Station.
 Its a good accent back up the mountain, so get some food and water before heading up!